Tyler-McCaleb/web-scraper-demo/README.md

 # web-scrapper-demo
-A small webscrapper from learning techniques.
+##A small webscrapper created while learning techniques.
-Requires the BeautifulSoup4 and Requests packages.
+###Requires the BeautifulSoup4 and Requests packages.
-GUI created using Tkinter
+###GUI created using Tkinter